Acoustic Measurement Standard

 If this field is true, you can wear the device in social and professional settings without drawing attention.
 If false, expect questions, stares, or outright bans in privacy-sensitive environments.
 For many buyers, this boolean is the single most important field in the entire database because it determines whether the device becomes a daily driver or a drawer ornament.

-Manual URL
+Manual Url

-manual_urlIdentity & ClassificationUsed by 16 products
+manual_urlIdentity & ClassificationUsed by 13 products

 URL to the official user manual (PDF or Web)